hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 If we focus on the details of a project, then we will often see subplots, red herrings, surprises, suspense and mystery, just as we do in any good novel.
 After all, any software development project is fundamentally a journey of discovery: our intent is always to discover the big things early on, and have fewer and smaller surprises as we continue, but any omniscience we can claim is only in hindsight.
 If we're trying to track progress according to a traditional project plan, then the project may appear to be in a state of chaos.

-If we step back and look at the overall arc of the project, though, proceeding through the three acts of Discovery, Drive to Decisions, and Deliver, then we can often get a much better sense of whether a project is fundamentally on track or headed off the road and into the weeds.
+If we step back and look at the overall arc of the project, though, proceeding through the three acts of *Discover*, *Drive to Decisions*, and *Deliver*, then we can often get a much better sense of whether a project is fundamentally on track or headed off the road and into the weeds.
 And a list of open questions, paired with a list of closed questions and their answers, can help key leaders navigate the roiling waters of any challenging project, ultimately leading their teams and stakeholders to a successful conclusion.

 [hb]: about-the-author.html